 All shipments of further processed poultry products must be accompanied by a copy of the halal certificate from the original approved slaughter establishment.
-Because establishments seeking to export to Egypt must be approved for halal slaughter, FSIS Form 9080-3, Establishment Application for Export is not required.
+Because establishments seeking to export to Egypt must be approved for halal slaughter, FSIS Form 9080-3, Establishment Application for Export is not required (for more information, please see halal labelling under section II: Labelling Requirements).